Find Grad Schools

 Master’s Degrees in Other International Relations & National Security Studies

 A master's degree in other international relations & national security studies is offered at 14 colleges in the United States.
-This degree is more popular with male students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 3.7% of other international relations & national security studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 30 were from an underrepresented racial-ethnic group.
+Also, 3.1% of other international relations & national security studies graduates were international students.

 Education Levels of Other International Relations & National Security Studies Majors